QuickShop-Community/QuickShop-Hikari-Documents/docs/compat-modules/bungeecord-geyser.md

 # BungeeCord-Geyser

-This is a BungeeCord plugin, you need install it on your BungeeCord's plugins folder.
+This is a BungeeCord plugin, you need install it on your BungeeCord's plugins folder, you also need depend plugin [Addon-BungeeCord](./bungeecord.md).

 ## How does it works